mmmuscus/Shadow-Functions-Engine/README.md

 * **pov:** This variable will contain the coordinates of the point from which the player "sees" things.
 * **playr:** This variable holds the position of the player in the world.

 **How it's done & notes:** We just simply add 0.5 to the position of the player.
-Since we will cast lines to the edges of different cells in [the function that shades things](#34512-shadowfunction), and since the edges of the cells all have integer cordinates for their four points, adding 0.5 to both of the coordinates of the player prevents the engine from casting lines that are vertical (vertical lines can't be described by the line equation the engine is using for more information click [here](#324-line)). **Important:** the playr variable has cell coordinates in it and the pov variable will have point coordinates in it, for more information about the difference between the two click [here](#2232-further-ramblings-about-the-coordinate-system).
+Since we will cast lines to the edges of different cells in [the function that shades things](#34512-shadowfunction), and since the edges of the cells all have integer cordinates for their four points, adding 0.5 to both of the coordinates of the player prevents the engine from casting lines that are vertical (vertical lines can't be described by the line equation the engine is using, for more information click [here](#324-line)). **Important:** the playr variable has cell coordinates in it and the pov variable will have point coordinates in it, for more information about the difference between the two click [here](#2232-further-ramblings-about-the-coordinate-system).
 #### 3.4.5.6. getLineEquation
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp